July Garden Tips

 July garden tips

-- Watch for chinch bug damage in lawns.
+Watch for chinch bug damage in lawns.
 Symptoms are irregular patches of dead grass surrounded by yellowing grass.
-Treat with Hi-Yield Bug Blaster, Fertilome Systemic Insect Spray or Cyonara Lawn and Garden Spray.
+Treat with Hi-Yield Bug Blaster.

-- Deadhead roses and continue a spray program to prevent blackspot and powdery mildew.
-We recommend Fertilome Systemic Fungicide, or Serenade for organic gardeners.
+Deadhead roses and continue a spray program to prevent blackspot and powdery mildew.
+We recommend Fertilome Systemic Fungicide or Rose Shield.

-- Control powdery mildew on ornamentals with Fertilome Systemic Fungicide, or Serenade for gardeners who prefer organic products.
+Control powdery mildew on ornamentals with Fertilome Systemic Fungicide.

-- Irrigate lawns and landscape and vegetable gardens in the absence of rain.
+Irrigate lawns and landscape and vegetable gardens in the absence of rain.
 Be sure to water the soil deeply.
 Light sprinkling does more harm than good.
+Water deeply.

-- Treat white flies and the accompanying sooty mold on gardenias with an application of Fertilome Systemic Insect Spray.
+Treat white flies and the accompanying sooty mold on gardenias and other blooming shrubs with an application of Fertilome Systemic Insect Spray.
 Apply early or late, not in the heat of the day.

 It’s not too late to plant these tough customers